tomis007/cloudboi/README.md

 ## About
 Host a gameboy emulator "in the cloud".
 Currently a work in progress.
-Provides a front end to: github.com/tomis007/gameboi
+Provides a front end to: https://www.github.com/tomis007/gameboi

 ### Status
 This "works", but is fairly buggy.
-It is being updated as I work on it.
+It is being updated as I have time.

 #### Installation
+0. The deploy.sh script won't work, unless you download the gameboi src and install it as a local mvn package, so use the .war
 1. Install tomcat
 2. Copy CloudBoi.war to $CATALINA_HOME/webapps/
 3. Create home directory and import roms: